What is self-esteem?

 Some ideas may include:

-- Create projects (e.g., make a diarrama of the solar sytem)
+- Create projects (e.g., make a diorama of the solar system)

-- Field trip to a farm to feed animals, milk cows
+- Field trip to a farm to feed animals

-7) Use empathy: Even when we don’t agree with a child’s behavior, we can help them understand their own feelings and we can be understanding of their feelings.
+Even when we don’t agree with a child’s behavior, we can help them understand their feelings and we can show compassion.

-9) Listen when children speak and incorporate their thoughts and ideas into their planned activities.
+9. Listen when children speak, and incorporate their thoughts & ideas into their recreational activities.

-10) Play sports or do exercise with your child-encourage daily exercise to help with confidence, self-esteem and focus.
+10. Play sports or do exercise with your child.

 Some examples include jumping rope, playing basketball, doing an online video, dancing, walking/running together, or playing soccer together.

-13) Teach and encourage your child to do things for themselves to build confidence and self-esteem.
-There is so much that can be taught at home such as how to pick out clothes, dress oneself, bathe/clean oneself, clean up belongings, organize materials, prepare food (cook with your child), save money, etc. Work with your child to build age appropriate independence in all of these areas.
+There is so much that can be taught at home such as how to pick out clothes, dress oneself, bathe/clean oneself, clean up belongings, organize materials, prepare food (cook with your child), save money, etc.

 Work with children to build independence in these areas.